If the thought of your teen heading off to schoolies is causing you anxiety, here are some tools to help you—and them—cope.

 For many parents whose teenage children are completing Year 12, this time of year means mixed emotions.
 Parents might feel proud, exhausted and excited.
 And as young people start heading to schoolies and leavers’ celebrations, many parents may also feel nervous—and even a little freaked out.

 While COVID-19 and travel restrictions may have thwarted schoolies plans for some teens, its associated celebrations are still very much happening.
-Part of the appeal of schoolies celebrations, which start at the end of this month in some areas, is they give teenagers a chance to exert their independence and experiment with their identity as a young adult.
+Part of the appeal of schoolies celebrations, is they give teenagers a chance to exert their independence and experiment with their identity as a young adult.

 How to avoid a crash landing